helix-editor/helix/book/src/configuration.md

 ### `[editor.security]` Section

 Opt in to features that may put you at risk.
-It is possible to write malicious TOML files, so we suggest you keep the `confirm_*` options to their default value of `true`.

 | Key                    | Description                                                                             | Default |
 | ---                    | ---                                                                                     | ---     |